-Written French for the Professional World 0.5 unit Prerequisite: FREN 2215 or 2254 or permission of the department
+Written French for the Professional World 0.5 unit

 Focus on writing techniques based on a variety of styles appropriate to current affairs and the professional world, readings on current business topics.
 Assignments include reporting, business writing and translation, with emphasis on clarity and accuracy of written expression.